-Students and staff from Wittenborg University of Applied Sciences attended the 15th Anniversary Seminar of the Netherlands Institute for Knowledge Intensive Entrepreneurship (NIKOS) at the University of Twente this week.
+Students and staff from WUAS attended the 15th Anniversary Seminar of the Netherlands Institute for Knowledge Intensive Entrepreneurship (NIKOS) at the University of Twente this week.

 Wittenborg's CEO, Maggie Feng, said the university is happy to be part of the NIKOS anniversary seminar as it encourages entrepreneurship.
 Wittenborg offers a Bachelor in Entrepreneurship & Small Business at its location in Amsterdam.